schappim/mBot-Gitbook/demonstration-of-mblockly.md

 \[Image 2.8.3: To load a program, tap on its thumbnail\]

-Tap on the one called: "run forward and backward" and have a look at the instruction blocks which should be self explanatory as they are phrased in natural language:
+Tap on the one called: "run forward and backward" and have a look at the instruction blocks, which should be self-explanatory as they are phrased in natural language:

 * run forward at speed 150;
-* wait for 2 seconds
+* wait for 2 seconds;
 * run backward at speed 200 \(indefinitely, since there follows no other instruction to change this\).

 ![](/assets/Mbot - 0080 - Ipad 2 - demo of Makeblock mblockly mblock.CONSTANT-00-08-17-385.png)